 |Dimensions||89.5 x 57 x 26.5 mm (3.52 x 2.24 x 1.04in) Excluding protrusions|

-It is not without good cause that the IXUS and Elph series have proven to be so popular; the mix of size, design and materials, performance, and reasonable image quality is appealing.
+It is not without good cause that the IXUS and Elph series has proven to be so popular; the mix of size, design and materials, performance, and reasonable image quality is appealing.
 The SD500 is no exception; it is quick, simple to use, and able to provide first-class results in the appropriate settings; in short, it has all the markers of a design classic, and it is no exception.
-However, it is not a camera that is devoid of issues.
-Some, such as the rather erratic behavior of the AiAF “intelligent” focus system, can be easily overcome (switch to center focus), while others, such as the SD500’s tendency to miss fine low-contrast detail, will only really cause you a problem if you are printing at sizes that are greater than about 8×10 inches.
+But, unfortunately, it is not a camera that is devoid of issues.
+Some, such as the somewhat erratic behavior of the AiAF “intelligent” focus system, can be easily overcome (switch to center focus).
+In contrast, others, such as the SD500’s tendency to miss fine low-contrast detail, will only really cause a problem if you are printing at sizes greater than about 8×10 inches.

-In the end, however, purchasing any camera that is designed to be as physically small as possible is always going to represent something of a compromise, and I think that on balance the SD500 represents an acceptable trade-off.
-It is certainly capable of producing sharper, more detailed results than the majority of its competitors, and its street price is, at less than $500, pretty competitive.
+In the end, however, purchasing any camera designed to be as physically small as possible will always represent something of a compromise, and I think the SD500 represents an acceptable trade-off on balance.
+It can produce sharper, more detailed results than most of its competitors, and its street price is, at less than $500, pretty competitive.

-You may wonder whether you really need a pocket camera with 7 million pixels, but a quick glance at the test results shows that the SD500 is capable of capturing significantly more detail in everyday scenes than any of its predecessors or competitors with 4 or 5 megapixels.
+You may wonder whether you need a pocket camera with 7 million pixels.
+Still, the test results show that the SD500 can capture significantly more detail in everyday scenes than any of its predecessors or competitors with 4 or 5 megapixels.
 This is especially true when shooting in low-light conditions.
-Even if it is hardly a revolutionary step forward, the SD500 will offer you the upper hand if you choose to print a little bit larger than usual.
+So even if it is hardly a revolutionary step forward, the SD500 will offer you the upper hand if you choose to print a little larger than usual.

 The SD500 is a terrific small camera, but I had the impression that it didn’t quite live up to its promise.
 Perhaps I judged it too harshly.
-Having said that, we did not experience any of the movie audio difficulties (a slight whine or hiss) that were described by some owners (and were, in fact, extremely pleased by the movie mode), and the results are frequently breathtaking when there is sufficient light and a lot of contrast.
+We did not experience any of the movie audio difficulties (a slight whine or hiss) that were described by some owners (and were, in fact, extremely pleased by the movie mode), and the results are frequently breathtaking when there is sufficient light and a lot of contrast.

 Pros & Cons